 Upon completion of the program, students will be awarded the Master of Science degree from the University of Chicago Graham School of Continuing Liberal and Professional Studies.

 - View Application Requirements

-Beginning autumn 2014, the Master of Science in Analytics (MScA) program will be offered for both full- and part-time study.
+The Master of Science in Analytics (MScA) is an in-person program offered in both a full- and part-time format.
 International applicants are encouraged to apply.
 If admitted, students will receive University assistance with securing an F-1 or J-1 Visa.
 The MScA is an OPT/STEM approved program of the University of Chicago.

 - Completed Application (online)